philipturner/metal-float64/README.md

 Notice the specs.
 This thing has less logic gates than the Intel 4004 had transistors.
 It clocks at 100 MHz and streams 10^4-10^5 bits/second from onboard sensors.
 That is over 1000 elementary operations for each bit.
 The oxyglucose engine provides 1 trillionth of a watt of power, expending ~1000 kT every operation.
 Notice another design aspect: read-only storage dominates the volume.
 Executable sizes range in several kilobytes.
 It took the greater part of a year to settle on this design.

+---

-Even with ridiculously few hardware capabilities, the robot can multiply two double-precision numbers.
+Even with ridiculously few hardware capabilities, the nanobot can multiply two double-precision numbers.
 Doing so takes something on the order of 64x64 clock cycles, 40 microseconds, 4 million kT.
 However, the greatest bottleneck is executable size.
 Transferring data from storage tapes to the onboard instruction cache incurs severe latency.

 This may be an extreme proof-of-concept, but even a 1-bit Turing complete computer can perform 64-bit math.
 The Apple GPU has more capabilities than a nanocomputer, letting it emulate FP64 with many fewer instructions.
 Hardware double precision is not needed.
 In fact, software approaches have the same performance as native FP64 on AMD RDNA 3 and Nvidia Ampere.

 ## Usage